 forum zadar

-Roman Forum in Zadar was built between the 1st century BC and the 3rd century AD and commissioned by the first Roman Emperor Augustus.
-The Forum was the center of the public life with various shops, temple and basilica for public gatherings.
-Today only have been preserved decorative elements, the original pavement and stairs in its original place.
+The Roman Forum in Zadar was built between the 1st century BC and the 3rd century AD and was commissioned by the first Roman Emperor, Augustus.
+In ancient times, the Forum was the center of public life, surrounded by shops, temples, and a basilica used for public gatherings.
+Today, only decorative elements, the original pavement, and the stairs remain preserved in their original location.

 Google maps location: click here